visual-matthew/zara-frontend-test/README.md

 2. Navigate to the project directory and run `npm install` to install all required dependencies.
 3. After the installation is complete, run `npm run build`.
 This command uses `vite build` to minify and prepare the code for production.
 4. Run `npm run preview`.
 It will start the production build locally, allowing you to preview the application in production mode.
 Please note that you must complete step 3 before running the production build locally or you will run into an error.
-5. Open any browser to navigate to `http`
+5. Open any browser to navigate to `http://localhost:4173/`

 ## Differences between starting in production mode or development mode
 ### Development mode